emenriquez/lab3-calculator/README.md

      * divide()

-## PART 2
-add two methods in public
-     * clear() - will zero the value of the calculator
-     * display() - will *return* the current result stored in the calculator

 ## PART 3
-create a constructor to give newly declared calculator objects a value add a default value of 0 to the constructor.
+create a constructor to give newly declared calculator objects a value
+* add a default value of 0 to the constructor.

 ### Setup command